lonnieezell/Bonfire2/docs/modules/dashboard.md

 The `stats` and `charts` cells are elements that display information on the dashboard.
 They are either a small informational card, or a chart of some sort.

-### Configuration
+### Settings

 Each of the widget types has some basic settings in the administration settings area.
 Each type of widget has its own specific settings, which can be used to specify which information is displayed for the widget, as well as whether it's animated, where labels are displayed, etc.

 ### Statistics

-The first widget is the statistics widget.
+The first type of widget is the statistics widget.
 This is a counter with a shortcut that allows the user to open the list of elements of a module.
 It could be used to display a year-to-day revenue at a glance, total number of users in the system, new users this month, or any other simple statistic.
+It can also show tables or other types of data passed to it's parameter `value` as a string.

 Adding a new widget is done by editing the `initAdmin` method of your `Module.php` file, similar to adding a menu.
 To display the total number of users in the system, you could use the following code: